ufcg-lsd/blowout/README.md

     unzip master.zip

-After unpacking Blowout source code, you can import Blowout to your job submitter and use it.
+After unpacking Blowout source code, you can add and import Blowout to your federated cloud job submitter project.

-## How to configure Blowout?
+## Configuring Blowout
 [See](https://github.com/fogbow/arrebol/blob/master/sched.conf.example) an example of Blowout configuration file.
 The following properties show all possible Blowout configurations with a brief description of them.

 Change it and make your own Blowout configuration file.